bnb-chain/op-geth/README.md

 ```

 *Note: This works only with `geth` v1.6.0 and above.*
-## Overview

 #### Docker quick start
-The BSC network has introduced the [Builder API Specification](https://github.com/bnb-chain/BEPs/blob/master/BEPs/BEP322.md) to establish a fair and unified MEV market.
-Previously, BSC clients lacked native support for validators to integrate with multiple MEV providers at once.
-The network became unstable because of the many different versions of the client software being used.
-The latest BSC client adopts the [Proposer-Builder Separation](https://ethereum.org/en/roadmap/pbs/) model.
-Within this unified framework, several aspects of the BSC network have been improved:

 One of the quickest ways to get Ethereum up and running on your machine is by using
 Docker:
-- Stability: Validators only need to use the official client to seamlessly integrate with various Builders.
-- Economy: Builders that can enter without permission promote healthy market competition.
-Validators can extract more value by integrating with more builders, which benefits delegators as well.
-- Transparency: This specification aims to bring transparency to the BSC MEV market, exposing profit distribution among stakeholders to the public.

 ```shell
 docker run -d --name ethereum-node -v /Users/alice/ethereum:/root \
            -p 8545:8545 -p 30303:30303 \
            ethereum/client-go
 ```
-This project represents a minimal implementation of the protocol and is provided as is.
-We make no guarantees regarding its functionality or security.

 This will start `geth` in snap-sync mode with a DB memory allowance of 1GB, as the
 above command does.
 It will also create a persistent volume in your home directory for
 saving your blockchain as well as map the default ports.
 There is also an `alpine` tag
 available for a slim version of the image.
-## What is MEV and PBS

 Do not forget `--http.addr 0.0.0.0`, if you want to access RPC from other containers
 and/or hosts.
 By default, `geth` binds to the local interface and RPC endpoints are not
 accessible from the outside.
-MEV, also known as Maximum (or Miner) Extractable Value, can be described as the measure of total value that may be extracted from transaction ordering.
-Common examples include arbitraging swaps on decentralized exchanges or identifying opportunities to liquidate DeFi positions.
-Maximizing MEV requires advanced technical expertise and custom software integrated into regular validators.
-The returns are likely higher with centralized operators.

 ### Programmatically interfacing `geth` nodes
-Proposer-builder separation(PBS) solves this problem by reconfiguring the economics of MEV.
-Block builders create blocks and submit them to the block proposer, and the block proposer simply chooses the most profitable one, paying a fee to the block builder.
-This means even if a small group of specialized block builders dominate MEV extraction, the reward still goes to any validator on the network.

 As a developer, sooner rather than later you'll want to start interacting with `geth` and the
 Ethereum network via your own programs and not manually through the console.
 To aid